SMU-CATCO/UVP/README.md

 * Initial version of GUI

 ## Hardware/OS Requirements
 * MacOS device with the osx-arm64 platform (i.e., Apple Silicon).
-Cross-compatibility with other platforms will be included in future versions of URVAvis.
+Cross-compatibility with other platforms (e.g., win-64, linux-64) will be included in future versions of URVAvis.

 ## Software Requirements
 * Python >= 3.12.3